Tornadoes of 2022: May 4–6 (United States)

 Farther to the south, a large EF3 tornado touched down near Lockett, Texas, bending large steel power poles to the ground in a rural area and scouring topsoil before striking the town, where metal buildings were destroyed, sheet metal was wrapped around trees, one storm shelter lost its door, homes and other structures had their roofs torn off, and multiple vehicles were moved and damaged, including a storm chasing tour van that was blown off the road, resulting in a few minor injuries.
 More severe weather was expected the next day and an enhanced risk for severe weather was issued from Central Texas northeastward into much of Arkansas.
 Damaging winds were expected to be the main hazards, but a few tornadoes were expected.
 Five tornadoes touched down that afternoon in Oklahoma, Texas, and Arkansas.
 This included an EF2 tornado that destroyed barns, shifted a house off its foundation, damaged mobile homes, and snapped numerous trees near Henderson, Texas, injuring one person.
 Another EF2 tornado touched down near Almyra, Arkansas, destroying a pole barn and toppling several metal truss transmission towers, one of which had a metal shipping container thrown into its base.
 The severe weather risk shifted eastward on May 6 and another enhanced risk was issued from Central Alabama northeastward into Southern Virginia, with both damaging winds and tornadoes expected to be the primary hazards.
 Several tornadoes touched down that afternoon, though all were weak.
 This included an EF1 tornado that snapped trees, destroyed outbuildings, damaged the Lake Cumberland Speedway, and rolled two manufactured homes near Bronston, Kentucky, injuring two people.
 In Mobile, Alabama, a high-end EF1 tornado destroyed a poorly built Family Dollar store, and caused less severe damage to some other buildings and trees.
 An EF0 tornado touched down in Perry, Florida, as well, peeling back the metal roof of a tavern in town and causing minor tree, fence, and house damage.
 Severe weather on May 6 forced the MLB to postpone six baseball games, the most in a single day since April 15, 2018.
 In all, 28 tornadoes touched down, causing at least three injuries.

-May 7 (India)

-On May 7, A tornadic waterspout that formed on the Brahmaputra river caused significant damage to several huts in Barpeta, Assam at 10:20 a.m local time.
-No deaths or injuries were reported.
-It occurred during Severe Cyclonic Storm Asani.